1,000 Books Before Kindergarten

 The concept is simple; the rewards are priceless.
 Read a book—any book—to your newborn, infant, and/or toddler.
 The goal is to have read 1,000 books before your precious one starts kindergarten.
 (Yes, you can repeat books!)
 Does it sound difficult?
 It’s not, if you think about it: If you read just 1 book a night, you will have read about 365 books in a year.
 That is 730 books in two years and 1,095 books in three years!
 Books read to your child during storytimes count as well.
 If you consider that most children start kindergarten at around 5 years of age, you may have more time than you think.

 We have an exciting reward system in place to keep families and children motivated on their journey to 1,000 books.
 For each book read, the child or caregiver tracks progress by coloring a numbered circle in the child’s personal copy of the 1,000 Books Before Kindergarten Keepsake Reading Log.
 For every 100 books read, your child earns a corresponding milestone sticker to be placed in their log.
-In addition, the special 500-book reward is a drawstring book bag featuring the 1,000 Books Before Kindergarten logo (pictured below).
+In addition, the special 500-book reward is a drawstring book bag featuring the 1,000 Books Before Kindergarten logo (pictured above).

 In celebration of reaching the 1,000 book goal, the final prize is a classic children’s book to keep.
 The 1,000 Books Before Kindergarten log itself is also meant to be a keepsake, with its log of achievements marking a significant time in your child’s life.
 The record includes space to write titles of favorite books read and to illustrate favorite scenes.
 The final page of the record is a certificate to be signed by LPL Youth Services staff.
 With guardian permission, each child who completes the challenge will also have their photo added to a “hall of fame” wall in the Youth Services area of the library.